England crush West Indies in opener

 England were majestic with the ball and in the field as every move made by Morgan came off.

-After winning the toss he handed Moeen the new ball and the off-spinner dismissed Lendl Simmons and Shimron Hetmyer within three accurate overs.
+After winning the toss he handed the new ball to off-spinner Moeen, who dismissed Lendl Simmons and Shimron Hetmyer within three accurate overs.

 Mills marked his turnaround from injury nightmare to international recall by having Gayle caught in his first over at a World Cup.